 - Flush the pressure washer and rinse the walls with clean water from top-down.

 Pressure washers consist of an electric or gas motor that is connected to a high-pressure pump.
 This pump draws out water from a water reservoir under pressure that exceeds 2000 pounds per sq meter through a hose that is tipped with a nozzle and metal wand.

 When you pressure wash your house siding, you must do so in sections making sure that water streams move from side to side.
 It is a safe and effective way to remove spider webs at your house siding or exteriors of your house.

-Why Do I Have So Many Spider Webs Outside My House?
+Why Do You Have So Many Spider Webs Outside Your House?

 The following are reasons why there are so many spider webs outside your house:

 - Spiders are in constant search of food.
 So, they eat anything they are able to catch in their sticky nest or webs.